 Medicare FFS claims with dates of service on or after April 1, 2013 are subject to a 2% reduction in Medicare payment, including claims for DMEPOS, including in competitive bidding areas.
 The claims payment adjustment is applied to all claims after determining co-insurance, any applicable deductible, and any applicable Medicare secondary payment adjustments.
 These reductions are included in rental revenue adjustments.
 This sequestration reduction was scheduled to continue until further notice.
-However, a provision in the CARES Act temporarily eliminated the 2% Medicare sequester reduction for claims dated from May 1, 2020 through December 31, 2020.
+However, a provision in the CARES Act temporarily eliminated the 2% Medicare sequestration reduction for claims dated from May 1, 2020 through December 31, 2020 and extends the end date of the sequester by one year, through 2030, in order to offset the 2020 suspension.
 Once the sequestration reduction is reinstated after December 31, 2020, this could adversely affect our financial condition and results of operations.